Brightify: A tool for calculating directionally-resolved brightness in neutron sources

 \subsection{Input Parameters}

 In addition to the MCPL file, the user must specify six other input parameters: \begin{enumerate} \item \textbf{Type of the recording surface (flat/curved)}: the user should determine the type of the surface which the MCPL file is created on.
-This tool offers the capability to calculate brightness on both flat and curved (spherical) surfaces. \item \textbf{Type of the particle}: applicable to any particle recorded in the MCPL file (e.g., neutrons, protons). \item \textbf{Energy range}: selects particles in specified energy intervals. \item \textbf{Number of scan points\footnote{Only for the curved surfaces.
-For the flat surfaces, the number of scan points is automatically calculated based on the position window size.}}: defines coverage density and spatial resolution.
-A spiral or grid scan is used depending on the surface geometry \cite{bauer_distribution_2000, arthur_pdf_nodate}. \item \textbf{Position window}: the area of the mesh in the phase~space called position window and it is in the units of cm$^2$. \item \textbf{Direction window}: the desirable divergence of the neutrons inside the phase~space mesh is called direction window and is in the units of degrees. \end{enumerate}
+This tool offers the capability to calculate brightness on both flat and curved (spherical) surfaces. \item \textbf{Type of the particle}: applicable to any particle recorded in the MCPL file (e.g., neutrons, protons). \item \textbf{Energy range}: selects particles in specified energy intervals. \item \textbf{Number of scan points} (only for the curved surfaces): defines coverage density and spatial resolution.
+A spiral or grid scan is used depending on the surface geometry \cite{bauer_distribution_2000, arthur_pdf_nodate}.
+This parameter is not required for the flat surfaces, as the number of scan points is automatically calculated based on the position window size. \item \textbf{Position window}: the area of the mesh in the phase~space called position window and it is in the units of cm$^2$. \item \textbf{Direction window}: the desirable divergence of the neutrons inside the phase~space mesh is called direction window and is in the units of degrees. \end{enumerate}

 Fig. \ref{fig:brightify} shows the flowchart for the Brightify algorithm.